onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Who watches the watchmen?
 Its kind of obviously, actually - other watchmen!
 Other watchmen as a service
+Who nudges the nudgers?
+who brainwashes the brainwashers?

 This is what our destiny looks like